-I further interpret this policy to mean that those staff who drive buses (i.e. bus drivers, mechanics, contractors) will receive appropriate training for the safe operation of the vehicle, relevant laws, and will be held accountable for same.
-Collision rates will generally be low.
+This interpretation is reasonable because customers service and safety are largely determined by staff behaviors.
+I further interpret this policy to mean that front line staff (i.e., bus drivers, mechanics, contractors) will receive appropriate training for the safe operation of the vehicle, relevant laws, and will be held accountable for same.
 Safe operation includes awareness and consideration of other road users.
-Compliance will be demonstrated when all relevant staff receive adequate training or coaching/discipline as appropriate.
+Detailed operational performance and customers satisfaction are addressed further under policy 1.4 and Quarterly Service Reports.

-100% of TheRide's bus drivers receive training on customer service and safe bus operation upon hire.
-100% of drivers receive annual refresher training on those same subjects, among other issues.
-All mechanics receive safety training.
+- 1. Training: During the monitoring period, all bus drivers received customer service training and safe bus operations training upon hire.
+All drivers also received annual refresher training on those same subjects.
+All mechanics received safety training.
 All staff are subject to standards for safe operation and disciplinary procedures.
-TheRide's four contracts bus operations require the private contractors to provide safety and customer service training.
+TheRide's four contracted bus operations require the private contractors to provide safety and customer service training.
 We have documentation that this has occurred.
-TheRide's contracts with private contractors requires annual customer service training and we have documentation that this has occurred.
+TheRide's contracts with private contractors requires annual customer service training and we have documentation that this has occurred as well. - 2.
+Customer Satisfaction: Satisfaction with front-line customers was generally high as customers reported higher compliments per 100,000 trips as compared to complaints per 100,000 trips for each Fiscal Year.